TsarBomastic/intro_to_research_methods/README.md

 # Repository
 in this repository you will find a script that counts the number of times
 a specified word occures in a PDF file and an example PDF file to run the scipt on
-the output should be 253 if done correctly
+the output should be 253 if done correctly and the word 'de' is searched for

 # Data install and script execution
 to make sure our script (word_finder.sh) can read PDF files we need to install pdftohtml